Invitation Letter

 - Friday, August 29, 2025 – Online application due date

-- Second week of September – Acceptance letter emails go out - keep on eye on your inbox
+- Second week of September – Acceptance letter emails go out - keep an eye on your inbox

-- Thursday October 9, 2025 – Participation fee due date and music packet pick-up date.
+- Thursday, October 9, 2025 – Participation fee owing date and music packet pick-up date.

 - Saturday, January 10, 2026 – First rehearsal (Levels 1-4)